oceanprotocol/docs/developers/contracts/datanft-and-datatoken.md

 What happends under the hood? 🤔

-Publishing with V4 smart contracts in Ocean Protocol involves a well-defined process that streamlines the publishing of data assets.
+Publishing with smart contracts in Ocean Protocol involves a well-defined process that streamlines the publishing of data assets.
 It provides a systematic approach to ensure efficient management and exchange of data within the Ocean Protocol ecosystem.
 By leveraging smart contracts, publishers can securely create and deploy data NFTs, allowing them to tokenize and represent their data assets.
-Additionally, the flexibility of V4 smart contracts enables publishers to define pricing schemas for datatokens, facilitating fair and transparent transactions.
+Additionally, the flexibility of the smart contracts enables publishers to define pricing schemas for datatokens, facilitating fair and transparent transactions.
 This publishing framework empowers data publishers by providing them with greater control and access to a global marketplace, while ensuring trust, immutability, and traceability of their published data assets.

-The V4 smart contracts publishing includes the following steps:
+The smart contracts publishing includes the following steps:

 1. The data publisher initiates the creation of a new data NFT.
 2. The data NFT factory deploys the template for the new data NFT.